jdswebb/swb-region-editor/README.md

 This project wouldn’t have been possible without the contributions of the **SWGEmu** and **MTG** teams, both past and present.

 The editor relies on the following open-source libraries.
-License details can be found at their respective URLs:
+License details can be found at their respective URLs or in `third_party_licenses.txt`:

  - https://github.com/turanszkij/WickedEngine - Some shaders and parts of the rendering pipeline come from the excellent Wicked Engine
  - https://github.com/ocornut/imgui - GUI